Endegna: 2013–15: Formation and early years

 After the success of their debut single "Abet" featuring Haile Roots in 2013, they released the second single, "Taitu", in 2014, with collaboration with singer Aster Aweke.
 Taitu was an Ethiopian queen consort in the early 20th century.

-Following their career, they released self-titled film Yegna in April 2015.
-In this film, Yegna desire to achieve success musical profession.
-They wander in Addis Ababa University for music competition.
-In final scene, they sang "Sima Belew" where spectators and judges paid attentively on them and finally they won a contest.
-Singer Munit Mesfin has been a cameo appearance as a judge.
-"Sima Belew" subsequently used to tribute the Ethiopian Christians who were slain by ISIL militant group on 19 April 2015.
+Following their career launch, they released the self-titled film Yegna in April 2015.
+In this film, Yegna aspires to achieve success in the music industry by attending a music competition at Addis Ababa University.
+In the final scene, they perform "Sima Belew" where spectators and judges listen attentively and ultimately they win the contest.
+Singer Munit Mesfin makes a cameo appearance as a judge.
+"Sima Belew" was subsequently used to tribute the Ethiopian Christians who were slain by the ISIL militant group on 19 April 2015.

 2018–19: Endegna, on hiatus and solo career

 In 2018, the group changed their name to Endegna, with release of new songs "Leman Biye" on 8 June 2018, "Ho Blen" for Ethiopian New Year on 6 September 2018 and "Fikir" on 9 February 2019.